The Big Little Things: 5 Easy Ways to Protect Your Money

 Disability can occur in an instant.
 In fact, one in four of today’s 20-year-olds will become disabled during their working years.2 Disability income insurance can help protect a portion of your income while you recover.

 Wellness wearables are the hottest technology around, allowing you to monitor your footsteps, measure your UV exposure, and even take a blood sample, all to support smarter health decisions.
-To make smarter decisions around your healthcare dollars, consider a health savings account.
-It’s a tax-advantaged way to stretch your income to pay for preventive care that may not be covered by medical insurance, such as dental check-ups.3
+To help make smarter decisions around your healthcare dollars, consider a health savings account.
+It’s a tax-efficient way to stretch your income to pay for preventive care that may not be covered by medical insurance, such as dental check-ups.3

 To activate: Talk with your HR rep to learn about your existing medical coverage and understand your options.